 Sharing Dr. Gilbert’s three circles model could be a good way to help clients become more aware of when they are in a state of threat.
 Not only that, it can help them learn how to shift out of the threat system and into safeness and connection.

 (Please be sure to include the NICABM logo as well as the credit to Paul Gilbert.
 We put a lot of work into creating these resources for you.
 Thanks!)

-To hear more from Dr. Gilbert, please join us for the master series on The Clinical Application of Compassion.
-It’s free to watch each session at the time of broadcast – here’s the link where you can sign up.
+To hear more from Dr. Gilbert, please join us for the master series on The Clinical Application of Compassion – here’s the link where you can sign up.

 Now we’d like to hear from you.
 How will you use this in your work with clients?
 Please leave a comment below.